-The following is a reconciliation of the beginning and ending amount of unrecognized tax benefits for the years ended December 31, 2020 and 2019:
+The following is a reconciliation of the beginning and ending amount of unrecognized tax benefits for the years ended December 31, 2021 and 2020:

-(in millions) 20 020 2 019
+(in millions) 202 21 202 0

-Balance at January 1 \$ 37 \$ 31
+Balance at January 1 \$ 49 \$ 37

-Additions for tax positions of prior years 16 8
+Additions for tax positions of prior years 2 16

-Reductions for tax positions of prior years
+Reductions for tax positions of prior years (3)

-Reductions based on tax positions related to current year.
+Reductions based on tax positions related to current year

-Expiration of statute of limitations (4) (2)
+Expiration of statute of limitations (4)

-Balance at December 31 \$ 49 \$ 37
+Balance at December 31 \$ 48 \$ 49

-Included in the balances at December 31, 2020 and 2019 were \$48 million and \$34 million, respectively, of unrecognized tax benefits that, if recognized, would affect the annual effective tax rate.
-Also included in the balances at those dates were \$1 million and \$3 million, respectively, of tax positions for which the ultimate deductibility is certain, but for which there is uncertainty about the timing of deductibility.
+Included in the balances at both December 31, 2021 and 2020 were \$48 million of unrecognized tax benefits that, if recognized, would affect the annual effective tax rate.
+Also included in the balances at those dates were \$0 million and \$1 million, respectively, of tax positions for which the ultimate deductibility is certain, but for which there is uncertainty about the timing of deductibility.
 The timing of such deductibility could affect the annual effective tax rate depending on the year of deduction and tax rate at the time.

 The Company recognizes accrued interest and penalties, if any, related to unrecognized tax benefits in income taxes.
-During the years ended December 31, 2020, 2019 and 2018, the Company recognized approximately \$0 million, \$(1) million and \$(10) million in interest, respectively.
-The Company had approximately \$13 million accrued for the payment of interest at both December 31, 2020 and 2019.
+During the years ended December 31, 2021, 2020 and 2019, the Company recognized approximately \$3 million, \$0 million and \$(1) million in interest, respectively.
+The Company had approximately \$16 million and \$13 million accrued for the payment of interest at December 31, 2021 and 2020, respectively.